 Overall acceptability

 The perusal of data on the effect of different edible coating materials on sensory attributes of the overall acceptability of tomato during different storage periods is shown in Table 10. the sensory score of the overall acceptability of tomato varied significantly at a 5 percent level of significance.
-The highest overall acceptability score was recorded for (T4) on the 15th day of storage with 8.1 on a 9-point hedonic rating scale.
+The highest overall acceptability score was recorded for T4 on the 15th day of storage with 8.1 on a 9-point hedonic rating scale.
 Minimum sensory score of overall acceptability in (T1) control (6.3) on the 15th day of storage.

 Table 10: Effect of different edible coating materials on the sensory score of overall acceptability of tomato at different storage periods